elipapa/markdown-cv/README.md

 </p>

 <p align="left">
   Select images above to visit the contributor's GitHub Profile.
-Names following images left to right: aloupfor, Benjamin L. Moore,Zoë Peterson,and Frederick Thomas, Super Coding Ninja™
+Names following images left to right: aloupfor, Benjamin L. Moore, Zoë Peterson,and Frederick Thomas, Super Coding Ninja™
 </p>

 ## License
 ![License Icon](https://img.shields.io/badge/License-MIT-informational.svg)

-*markdown-cv* Copyright (c) [2021] [Eliseo Papa](https://github.com/elipapa), and [Frederick Thomas](https://github.com/supercodingninja)
+*markdown-cv* Copyright (c) [2021] [Eliseo Papa](https://github.com/elipapa), [Aloupfor](https://github.com/aloupfor), [Benjamin L. Moore](https://github.com/blmoore), [Zoë Peterson](Zoë Peterson), and [Frederick Thomas](https://github.com/supercodingninja)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: